VPhung24/Transaction-Lifecycle-via-SMS-Goerli/README.md

 This is working off of [Alchemy's](https://www.alchemy.com/) [Transaction-Lifecycle-via-SMS](https://github.com/alchemyplatform/Transaction-Lifecycle-via-SMS) repo, an example to show how "your dApp can integrate the power of Alchemy's Enhanced API suite"

-Since the repo's last update, Rinkeby has been depricated so Goerli is used.
+Since the repo's last update, Rinkeby has been depricated.
+Currently this repo enabales users to choose between `Goerli`, `Polygon`, and `Eth` for pending tranactions.

 ### Geting Started